-No changes have been made to this process during the reporting period.
+No changes during the reporting period.

 3 Environmental Management

 LakeCoal is committed to operating Mannering Colliery in an environmentally responsible manner through the application of the workplace Environmental Management System (EMS).
 This commitment is confirmed in the company's Environment and Community Policy (D-10103).